Tideswell Male Voice Choir

 Once again, sincere thanks to all of you.
 It is both reassuring and heartening for us to know who our true friends and loyal supporters are.

-We look forward to seeing as many as possible of you throughout 2017!
+We look forward to seeing as many as possible of you at our forthcoming concerts!